 I was diagnosed with bipolar in my late teens, in my first year at university.
 The diagnosis (and not – I hasten to add – the symptoms) have shaped my adult identity and experiences.

-This week I have been collecting answers to four simple questions from a range of people who have bipolar, to demonstrate the range of experiences out there, and some of the things that help.
+I was lucky enough to speak to a range of people with bipolar to demonstrate the range of experiences out there and some of the things that help.
 Read on to learn more about their experiences with bipolar.

 What impact has bipolar had on your life?

-I was already aware of my mood swings, and studying biomedical sciences.
+I was already aware of my mood swings and studying biomedical sciences.
 I went to the doctor and said I thought I had bipolar, and he agreed.
-I had met a superb psychiatrist via student health.
+I met a superb psychiatrist via student health.
 There were a few unusual people in my extended Irish family, and at least two with probable bipolar a working diagnosis was quick.

-My school and university experiences were coloured by mood swings.
+Mood swings coloured my school and university experiences.
 I cycled rapidly between deep depression and hypomania.
-I ate too much and drank too much, in part because of the medication and in part because of anxiety, and became very obese.
+I ate too much and drank too much, partly because of the medication and partly because of anxiety, and became very obese.

-I had some embarrassing moments of drunkenness, self-harm, obnoxiousness and accruing of debt.
-By the time I felt properly back on an even keel seven years later I had accrued nearly £50,000 of unsecured debt, which it’s taken a decade to pay back.
+I had some embarrassing moments of drunkenness, self-harm, obnoxiousness, and accrued debt.
+By the time I felt properly back on an even keel seven years later, I had accrued nearly £50,000 of unsecured debt, which had taken a decade to pay back.

-So I don’t have a house, or a postgraduate degree which I’d have liked and which would help now.
+I don’t have a house or a postgraduate degree, which I’d have liked and which would help now.
 But.
 I had my life.

-I avoided hospital, thanks to my psychiatrist, brilliant GP, online peer support and carefully nurtured insight.
+Thanks to my psychiatrist, brilliant GP, online peer support, and carefully nurtured insight, I avoided the hospital.
 And because I found a sense of purpose through volunteering.

 I got involved in the student union movement and student mental health campaigning, which led me to my career.
 Bipolar shaped me.
 But never broke me.

-Nowadays all I have left is a ghost of an identity formed in a diagnosis.
+Nowadays, all I have left is a ghost of an identity formed from a diagnosis.
 Sometimes my self-stigma or real stigma inhibits my career.
 Sometimes casual disclosure leads to awkwardness.
 But.
 I am recovered.

-I’m constantly probing for where recovery ends and post mental illness starts.
+I’m constantly probing for where recovery ends and post-mental illness starts.
 I am so aware of how a-typically bipolar I am and how lucky that makes me.
-Every time my heart swells with empathy for a fellow traveller in trouble, or dead to young, I thank my stars.
+Every time my heart swells with empathy for a fellow traveller in trouble or dead too young, I thank my stars.
 And commit to continuing the work I do.
 Other people I spoke to had a range of views.

-“Episodes can be pretty destructive, and it means I find it very difficult to take anything for granted – no matter how well my life is going, I know I can get ill and it can be wiped out, as it has been many times before.
-I put off having children for a long time because I was frightened of getting ill.
+“Episodes can be pretty destructive, and it means I find it very difficult to take anything for granted – no matter how well my life is going, I know I can get ill, and it can be wiped out, as it has been many times before.
+I had children for a long time because I was frightened of getting ill.

 “The positive aspects are that when I started blogging about it, I tapped into an entire network of people who had felt the same, who were living with all, and it gave me hope.”

-“I feel that having Bipolar disorder has been both a curse and a blessing.
-The negatives focusing on some of the more harmful actions I have taken as a result of the disorder, such as falling in to self-medicating habits which lead to addiction.
+“I feel that having bipolar disorder has been both a curse and a blessing.
+The negatives focus on some of the more harmful actions I have taken as a result of the disorder, such as falling into self-medicating habits which lead to addiction.

-“Bipolar has provided some heavy limitations, such as having time off work and needing rest when episodes come along unpredicted, and not being able to look after my young daughter when it is in full swing.
+“Bipolar has provided some heavy limitations, such as having time off work and needing rest when episodes come along unpredicted and being unable to look after my young daughter when it is in full swing.

-“However, in a good light it has also separated my true friends and family from the false ones who did not care for me in the first place.
-I am very lucky to have a close circle now, each person I know truly value me, and see the real person that I am through the disorder.”
+“However, in good light, it has also separated my true friends and family from the false ones who did not care for me in the first place.
+I am very lucky to have a close circle now.
+Each person I know truly values me and sees the real person that I am through the disorder.”

-“I've had numerous admissions to hospital and crisis houses, taken overdoses, cut myself, and put myself in very dangerous situations when manic.
+“I've had numerous admissions to hospitals and crisis houses, taken overdoses, cut myself, and put myself in very dangerous situations when manic.

 What have you learned as a result of your experiences?

-Living with bipolar, often for years, teaches you a lot about yourself, about mental health services, about medication…and sadly often about stigma, shame, and discrimination.
+Living with bipolar, often for years, teaches you a lot about yourself, mental health services, medication…and sadly, often about stigma, shame and discrimination.

-I’d say for me it was a key driver for learning about me…but also a red herring as I feel I vested too much of my own identity in clinging to the life-raft of the diagnosis as an explanation of my life in my early 20s…again though, there are a range of perspectives:
+I’d say for me, it was a key driver for learning about me…but also a red herring as I feel I vested too much of my own identity in clinging to the life raft of the diagnosis as an explanation of my life in my early 20s…again though, there is a range of perspectives.

 What do you do to keep well?

 Keeping well when you have bipolar is an interesting concept.
-For some it revolves exclusively around manging moods.
-For others it means fitting life around moods.
+For some, it revolves exclusively around managing moods.
+For others, it means fitting life around moods.

 For many, if not most people with bipolar, life and keeping well includes taking medication.